Debasish85/Portfolio/README.md

 I am a proud father of two beautiful kids, a committed husband, a caring son and a grateful citizen.
 While I am not working, I love to explore new places, read books, spend time with my family, play tennis or badminton.
 Cooking is one of my favorite stress busters and I love preparing new dishes.

-This portfolio provides my journey in the world of Data Science and has link to my Github reposiroties where you can fins the projects that I have undertaken during this course.
+This portfolio provides my journey in the world of Data Science and has link to my Github reposiroties where you can find the projects that I have undertaken during this course.

 #### Technical Skills: Python, SQL, R, Spark,Jupyter, OCP, IBM Mainframes.